 Their work is coordinated by the Human Rights Commission as the Central Preventive Mechanism, which also liaises with the United Nations.

-Places of detention we visit
+Places of detention the Ombudsman visits

 The Ombudsman is responsible for examining and monitoring the treatment and conditions of people detained in:

-- prisons and court facilities
+- court cells

-- immigration detention facilities
+- immigration detention centres.

 Which agencies monitor other places of detention